daviddao/awful-ai/README.md

 [Snopes.com](https://www.snopes.com/) - The Snopes.com web site was founded by David Mikkelson, a project begun in 1994 and has since grown into the oldest and largest fact-checking site on the Internet, one widely regarded by journalists, folklorists, and laypersons alike as one of the world’s essential resources

+[Facebook Container](https://addons.mozilla.org/de/firefox/addon/facebook-container/) - Facebook Container isolates your Facebook activity from the rest of your web activity in order to prevent Facebook from tracking you outside of the Facebook website via third party cookies [[code](https://github.com/mozilla/contain-facebook)]

 ## Licenses
 License